 "I do, Stel'.
-Because despite the fact he doesn't care for me, he absolutely loves and respects his mother.
+Because although he doesn't care for me, he absolutely loves and respects his mother.
 He gave her his word that he would behave for now and to the best of my knowledge...his word has always been solid where she's concerned."

 "How did we get to this point, Wiz'?
 You helping me to defeat your son."

 "It's fate, Stel'.
-I and Nature did what we shouldn't have...we fell in love.
+I and Nature did what we shouldn't have, we fell in love.
 We both had missions to accomplish.
 Hers to enlighten me and mine...to enlighten you.
-The goal was to have you become the savior you were born to be but during the process of my enlightenment...me and Nature made love.
-The consequence was a son who would never love me and who Nature...would be forced to enlighten on how to defeat you.
-You see, we understood that a great force was coming, but what we didn't know is that we'd be the producers of said force.
-If I attempted to build a bond with him I would have died, if Nature refused to enlighten him, she would have died.
-My absence made his heart grow cold, his hatred for me is the primary reason for his rage against the world."
+The goal was to have you become the savior you were born to be, but during the process of my enlightenment, I and Nature made love.
+The consequence was a son who would never love me and who Nature would be forced to enlighten on how to defeat you.
+We understood that a dominant force was coming, but what we didn't know is that we'd be the producers of the said force.
+If I attempted to build a bond with him, I would have died.
+If Nature refused to enlighten him, she would have died.
+My absence made his heart grow cold.
+His hatred for me is the primary reason for his rage against the world."

 "The Universe had nothing to do with it, Stel'.
-It gave us our assignments and we chose to go against them.
+It gave us our assignments, and we went against them.
 Now, we must be held accountable for our actions."

 "I hear you Wiz', but I still say it's unfair.
 I don't want to possibly have to murder your son."

-"I would feel bad about that to Stel', but I'm partially responsible for the damage he has caused thus far.
-I feel terrible for the lives that were lost due to Stratosphere, lives that would still be amongst the living if it wasn't for what I and Nature chose to do.
-So, if he must die to ensure that others will live...so be it."
+"I would feel bad about that to Stel', but I'm partially responsible for the damage he has caused.
+I feel terrible for the lives that were lost because of Stratosphere, lives that would still be amongst the living if it wasn't for what I and Nature did.
+So, if he must die to ensure that others will live, so be it."